Gift Orban: Lyon

 On 18 January 2024, Orban signed a four-and-a-half-year contract with Ligue 1 side Lyon, for a transfer fee of €12 million, which could rise to €20 million with add-ons, and a 20% sell-on clause.
 Orban had a slow start in his first season at Lyon, scoring only one league goal in 13 appearances.
 He did score twice in the Coupe de France in three games as Lyon made the 2024 Coupe de France final – however, Orban was unused substitute in the final.
 At the end of the season, Orban admitted that it had been "difficult to settle in".

 On his first appearance in the 2024–25 season, Orban came off the bench with his side 3–2 down against Strasbourg and scored twice in nine minutes to win the game for Lyon.

 TSG Hoffenheim

-On 2 January 2025, Orban was signed by German Bundesliga club TSG Hoffenheim for €9 million with up to €3 million in potential bonuses, of which €1 million is guaranteed.
+On 2 January 2025, Orban was signed by Bundesliga club TSG Hoffenheim for €9 million with up to €3 million in potential bonuses, of which €1 million is guaranteed.
 The deal also included a 7.5% sell-on clause for Lyon.
 On 26 January, Orban scored his first goal for the club after coming on as a substitute in the 63rd-minute against Eintracht Frankfurt.
 Orban scored in just two minutes, putting Hoffenheim ahead, but Frankfurt equalized and the game ended 2–2.

 Loan to Hellas Verona

 On 27 August 2025, Orban moved on loan to Hellas Verona in Italy, with an option to buy.
+A month later, on 20 September, he scored his first goal for the club in a 1–1 draw with Juventus.

+On 14 December 2025, Hellas Verona played an important Serie A relegation zone match against Fiorentina at the latter's turf.
+The match ended 1 - 2 (Hellas won).
+Orban scored both of Hellas' goals, the second one being scored in the 93rd minute of the match.

+Loan to Amedspor

+On 25 July 2026, Orban moved on a new loan to Amedspor in Turkey.